-This advanced customization entailed cross-referencing custom tables and interfaces between the internal architecture of EnterpriseOne and the Business Services module to increase the speed and efficiency of the Customer’s business practices.
+This advanced customization entailed cross-referencing custom tables and interfaces between the internal architecture of EnterpriseOne and the Business Services module to increase the speed and efficiency of the company’s business practices.
 These utilities allowed the internal business services that drove the JD Edwards platform to call on the consumer-facing published business services that contributed to the specific functions needed by the client.
 Surety System’s development team examined each step of the client’s business infrastructure to ensure that each part of the platform performed optimally during the integration process.
 This included seamless communication between modules for electronic sales, invoicing, database exchange, and customer monitoring of accounts.
-While this process was once entirely manual, the integration of Surety System’s multiple platforms streamlined the business solutions into an efficient automated process to better serve the clients that worked with the Customer.
+While this process was once entirely manual, the integration of Surety System’s multiple platforms streamlined the business solutions into an efficient automated process to better serve the clients that worked with the customer.
 Though several of these processes were not typically associated with EnterpriseOne’s standard model of operation, the platform-specific customization from Surety Systems allowed EnterpriseOne to be adapted to the unique needs of the client.

 Though each platform used required unique and complex coding architecture, writing individualized interfaces for multiple vendors is a time-consuming and resource-intensive process.
-Rather than spending the time writing custom code for exporting data across each platform, middleware functionality allowed users to transmit the created native data and package it into a transferrable message to be sent between platforms.
+Rather than spending the time writing custom code for exporting data across each platform, middleware functionality allowed users to transmit the created native data and package it into a transferable message to be sent between platforms.
 This allowed for efficient data transfer and internal communication throughout each module of the EnterpriseOne platform.
 The resource planning and management of the JD Edwards EnterpriseOne platform allowed greater business efficiency and project transparency.
 These outcomes were achieved while minimizing the input of employee manpower and time usually required to achieve similar goals—Business Services allowed these objectives to be completed as smoothly as possible.

 Surety System’s team prioritized operability between the internal Business Services functionality and the published Business Services module.
-Published Business Services was responsible for interfacing between the third-party platforms and the java layer coding structure.
+Published Business Services was responsible for interfacing between the third-party platforms and the Java layer coding structure.
 By necessity, this interface had to be very general.
-The internal Business Services functionality handled the direct communication between java layers and EnterpriseOne.
+The internal Business Services functionality handled the direct communication between Java layers and EnterpriseOne.
 The compiled code in the Business Functions module of EnterpriseOne was responsible for facilitating communication between the platform and other middleware systems.
-Without this communication, custom code would need to be hand-written and undergo continuous testing to ensure its accuracy.
+Without this communication, custom code would need to be handwritten and undergo continuous testing to ensure its accuracy.
 Business Services helped automate this process to allow greater efficiency and accuracy during each transaction.
-These functions contributed to the overall success of the Customer’s project and allowed EnterpriseOne to function efficiently, quickly, and without the need for sluggish third-party database access.
+These functions contributed to the overall success of the customer’s project and allowed EnterpriseOne to function efficiently, quickly, and without the need for sluggish third-party database access.

 After an assessment and integration strategy was determined for the specific business modules that the client required, the development team at Surety Systems was able to integrate these unique software platforms for better overall client efficiency.

-The Business Services functionality leveraged the proven web service technology of the Internet for better exchange of information between platforms.
+The Business Services functionality leveraged the proven web service technology of the internet for a better exchange of information between platforms.
 This type of service-oriented architecture was a critical piece of the client’s larger system structure, which relied on efficient transmission of customer information and database access.
 For example, rather than the old style of credit card verification in which transactions were aggregated and processed at the end of the day, enhanced platform functionality alongside a partnership with third-party service providers allowed for instant card verification for more efficient customer transactions.
-This type of business-facing flexibility is a feature of EnterpriseOne’s Business Services module and was one of the primary reasons that the Customer selected it for its software upgrade solution.
+This type of business-facing flexibility is a feature of EnterpriseOne’s Business Services module and was one of the primary reasons that the customer selected it for its software upgrade solution.